gametimesf/GTConstants/README.md

     github "gametimesf/GAMConstants" == 0.1.8

+## Building

+GAMConstants 0.1.8 requires Swift 2.2

 ## Usage
 In Your AppDelegate.swift configure the constants manager with a production plist and staging plist.
 Based on your current environment pass an override config or not.

+We use the `overrideConfigFile` in our local development environments to allow easily customization of your production constants.
+For things like Braintree, hitting a development server, or using a custom Mixpanel account is all done through redefining the constant in the `overrideConfigFile`

+See the following example below for how we override our production values based on the `DEBUG` flag Xcode gives you

 #### Set up
 ```swift